ChunjieZhang3378/rascl_wp3/README.md

 ros2 launch rascl_wp3_ss26_group16 wp3_tsk1.launch.py
 ```

-For task 2, place the cubes anywhere whitn the feasible raadius range (0.11cm, 0.19cm)
+For Task 2, place the cube inside the configured Cartesian input region:
+`x=-0.40–0.40 m` and `y=0.03–0.32 m`.
+The full motion must also be reachable.
 In terminal 2:
 Open container and launch task 2 in real
 ```bash